Vprtp/opifex/README.md

 ### What are modules?

 **Modules** are independent pieces of code, each with a specific function, that can be executed through Opifex.
-Modules are Python scripts that can be found in the `modules` direcory and that contain the `basemodule.BaseModule` class.
+Modules are Python scripts that can be found in the `modules` directory and that contain the `basemodule.BaseModule` class.
 They are imported upon startup and can be executed, with proper parameters, using `modules.executeModule()`, returning a class of type `basemodule.ModuleResultType`.

 Based on this, in reality, the main program (for now) still just works as a layer for the user to call and interact with modules, which actually do the content creation operations.